neuroscout/neuroscout/docs/browse/clone.md

 ## Changing datasets, keeping predictors

-What if you want to clone an existing analysis in order to run the same model on a different dataset.
+What if you want to clone an existing analysis in order to run the same model on a different dataset?

 Simply select a new dataset from the list, and advance to the `Predictors` tab.